Best Practices for Faculty Recruitment

 • Table 2-5 Report Doctorate recipients, by selected field and disability status: 2021

-• Calculate the percentage of PhDs awarded to those under represented in the field
+• Calculate or tabulate the percentage of PhDs awarded to those under represented in the field

 • Examine recent hiring history